Sexual harassment: Working from home risks

 It’s also important that employees are aware of the potential consequences should they breach any internal policy and procedure.
 For instance, the possibility of disciplinary action taken in line with your disciplinary rules and procedures.

 Resend your ‘Dignity and Respect at Work’ policy to all employees to remind them of the standards they must meet.
 This should also remind them that all correspondence with colleagues needs to be professional.

 We also recommend rolling out Dignity and Respect at Work training.
 This will help update employees about how online communications can amount to harassment.

 Handling a sexual harassment complaint

 Dealing with a sexual harassment complaint is a particularly complex matter.
 And, there are basic standards you need to meet when investigating the matter.

 You must ensure that your procedure complies with employment legislation and that the employee’s right to natural justice is not breached.
-If these concerns are not addressed in the correct manner, legal action may be taken against the company.
+If these concerns are not addressed in the correct manner, legal action may be taken against the business.